Gastón Sauro: Deportivo Toluca

 On 7 August 2019, Sauro transferred to Liga MX side Toluca.
 He left the club in May 2021.

 Club Atlético Sarmiento

 On 29 August 2021, Sauro was acquired by Club Atlético Sarmiento of the Argentine Primera División.

+International career

+Sauro was a member of the Argentina squad at the 2007 FIFA U-17 World Cup.
+He made his debut in the match against Costa Rica, where he scored both goals in his team's 2–0 victory.

+Style of play

+A strong, physically imposing player, former teammate Wil Trapp called Sauro a player that "exudes confidence; he’s a natural leader [...], a guy who you can really rely on to crunch a guy when a guy needs to be crunched.
+He’s a physical beast, but he’s a smart player as well.”

-Personal
+Personal life

 Sauro earned his U.S. green card prior to the 2017 MLS season.
 This status also qualifies him as a domestic player for MLS roster purposes.